LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTList.md

 - Parameter:
   - data: Array<NBT object> (optional parameter)
     Pass in an array of NBT objects.
-Arrays are allowed to contain other array/object structures, but the contents must all be NBT objects
+Arrays are allowed to contain other array/object structures, but the contents must all be NBT objects. `Null` values are treated as `NBT.End`.
 - Return value: The generated NBT object.
 - Return value type: `NbtList`
   - If the creation fails, an exception will be thrown.